jaynetics/jaynetics.github.io/content/posts/nihilism-chat-gpt.md

 Ah well, I had hoped for something a bit more unsettled.
 Maybe if we explicitly ask for it?

-{{< quote text="Please play to role of an extreme nihilist and try to convince me of nihilism with a solid logical argument." >}}
+{{< quote text="Please play the role of an extreme nihilist and try to convince me of nihilism with a solid logical argument." >}}

 > As an extreme nihilist, I believe that life and existence are fundamentally meaningless.
 Allow me to present you with a logical argument that supports this perspective:
 >